psadda/crumsort-cpp/README.md

 - [ ] Support types that do not a have a trivial default constructor
 - [ ] Support types that do not have *any* default constructor
 - [ ] Support move only types
-- [ ] Use a less-than predicate instead of a greater-than predicate

 License
 -------